cogmaster-stats/r-cogstats/01-intro-lab.md

 #### Your turn

-> 1. Display the last two observations.
+> 1. Display the last two observations of `x`.
 > 2. Compute the minimum and maximum values of the updated variable `x`.
 See `help(min)` or `help(max)`.
 > 3. How would you replace the 5th observation (set to missing) with the mean computed from the remaining observations.
 See `help(mean)`.

 ### Categorical variables and factors

-In the preceding section, we have discussed the representation of numerical values in R. Categorical variables are best expressed as **factor** in R, rather than simple strings.
+In the preceding section, we have discussed the representation of numerical values in R. Categorical variables are best expressed as **factors** in R, rather than simple strings.

 In the following example, we generate 10 random values (`male` or `female`) for a variable `gender`.
 Sampling is done with replacement.